quoteboxqa/api/source/includes/_teammember.md

 This endpoint will list amongst team member(s).

-This endpoint will simulate a scenario when an user wants to list associated team members.
+This endpoint resembles a scenario when an user wants to list associated team members.

 > The list request should return following JSON